SIM Registration Act: Senate Bill No. 1310

 Senator Grace Poe sponsored the measure's Senate counterpart, Senate Bill No. 1310.
 It passed on third and final reading on September 27, 2022, with all Senators present voting for the bill.

 Republic Act No. 11934

 President Bongbong Marcos signed the law on October 10, 2022.
+After fifteen days, it was published in the Official Gazette the law effective on October 28, 2022.

 Implementation

 The Implementing Rules and Regulations (IRR) of the law was enacted on December 27, 2022.
 Postpaid subscribers are considered to already be registered with telco companies, only having to confirm the existing details already saved with the telco companies.
 On the other hand, prepaid subscribers are required to undergo registration through an online portal.
 During the first day of registration, users struggled to register their SIMs as telco companies faced glitches on their registration platforms.
-As of January 18, 2023, over 22 million SIMs were registered.
+By April 23, 2023, a few days before the original deadline, about 82.8 million SIMs were registered (49.31% of total active mobile subscribers).
+The deadline was later extended 90 days into July 25 upon appeals by telecom companies due to low percentage of registered SIM cards.

+The deactivation of unregistered SIM cards started on July 26, 2023.
+Subscribers were given a five-day grace period to register their SIM cards until July 30, 2023.
+By the end of the grace period, the NTC reported that 113,969,014 SIM cards (or 67.83% of the 168,016,400 SIM cards in circulation) were registered.
+A total of 54,047,386 unregistered SIM cards were deactivated, resulting in the reduction of mobile subscribers: